Leinaem/cv/README.md

-# Getting Started with Seb
+# Getting Started with Seb2

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).